JSON. At this point, you've created the initial implementation of the StockWatcher application, simulating stock data in the client-side code.

 When you encode the stock data for StockWatcher in JSON format, it will look something like this (but the whitespace will be stripped out).
 1. Reviewing the existing implementation In the original StockWatcher implementation, you created a StockPrice class and used the refreshWatchList method to generate random stock data and then call the updateTable method to populate StockWatcher's flex table.
-In this tutorial, you'll create a servlet to generate the stock data in JSON format.
-Writing the servlet 2. <p.
 Cell Widgets.
 Cell widgets (data presentation widgets) are high-performance, lightweight widgets composed of Cells for displaying data.

 For a list of which HTML features are supported by the GWT library, this page is the right place to look.
 These HTML5 features are supported by GWT: Client-side Storage – Use LocalStorage, SessionStorage, and monitor StorageEvents Canvas – Add visualizations using Canvas (Javadoc) Audio – Use Audio widgets (Javadoc) Video – Use Video widgets (Javadoc) Activities and Places.
 GWT 2.1 introduced a built-in framework for browser history management.